shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “I don’t care.”

 Mother’s ears pinned back for a split section.
 “Very well.
+Ersatzica, are you ok?”

+“I’m fine.”

+“I see.
 I have other matters to attend to.
-Good night, my pups!”
+Good night, my pups.”

 “Good night!”
 Wryonin and Lemilay paused just long enough to cheerfully reply.